What are Chemical Peels?

 Not everyone is a good candidate for a chemical peel.
 Houston residents who wish to get a consultation only need to book an appointment at Dr. Correa’s office to find out if this is a good option.

-If chemical peel is not the right option, he can provide other alternative ways to accomplish the image goals that sparked an interest in chemical peel technology.
-As a board certified plastic surgeon, he has a vast knowledge of surgical and other remedies that might be the best option for you.
+If a chemical peel is not the right option, he can provide other alternative ways to accomplish the image goals that sparked an interest in chemical peel technology.
+As a board-certified plastic surgeon, he has a vast knowledge of surgical and other remedies that might be the best option for you.